zxtraul/zxtraul/README.md

-- 👋 Hi, I’m @zxtraul
+- 👋 Hi, I’m @zxtraul (Dr. Rahul Parajuli)
-- 👀 I’m interested in Defi & dApps.
+- 👀 I’m interested in integrating AI and tech with medicine.
-- 🌱 I’m currently learning truffle.
+- 🌱 I’m currently learning to vibe code.
-- 💞️ I’m looking to collaborate on nothing.
+- 💞️ I’m looking to collaborate on stuffs of my interest as mentioned above)
 - 📫 How to reach me ... @zxtraul

 <!---